chetanngavali/chetanngavali/README.md

 ### 🛡️ **EXECUTIVE TERMINAL**

-I engineer at the intersection of **Offensive Security** and **High-Performance Architecture**.
 My mission is to deconstruct complex threat vectors and architect digital fortresses that are secure by design, horizontally scalable, and natively defended.

 **`LOCATION:`** India | **`FOCUS:`** Web Security // IoT // Zero-Trust | **`STATUS:`** Seeking Internships